Basic Payment Scheme - Active Farmer

 One of the most misunderstood elements of the new Basic Payment Scheme (BPS) are the rules on claimant eligibility.
 Possibly incorrectly described as the “Active Farmer” test, many claimants for BPS may fall foul of this requirement even though they believe themselves to be actively farming.

-Under the new definition criteria the EU Commission has clarified an “Active” farmer as one who undertakes an ‘agricultural activity’ which is defined as one of the following:
+The EU Commission state an “Active” farmer as one who undertakes an ‘agricultural activity’ which is defined as one of the following: